 Career possibilities using music cover a wide area.
 As well as the more immediate ones such as performing and teaching, others include composition, musical instrument manufacture and repair, military musician, sound engineering, publishing and printing, work in radio, film and television, arts administration, community work, music therapy, journalism and librarianship.
 Students can also go on to study additional Music courses such as ensemble skills and band leadership as well as Music Sixth Form courses.

-** Please note that students opting for this course will need to prepare for an audition.
+** Please note that students opting for this course may need to prepare for an audition.
 Students will be asked to play a piece of music on their first instrument or voice.**